common-workflow-language/user_guide/src/faq.md

       glob: '*.txt'
 ```

-Glob can also be used to return all outputs from a CommandLine Tool.
+Glob can also be used to return all files in the output directory.
 For example

 ```
   outputs: